How To Make Spoon Butter or Cutting Board Cream Out of Beeswax & Sunflower Oil

 Homemade spoon butter (also known as butcher block or cutting board cream) is a great thing to keep around.
-Once applied, it moisturizes and protects butcher blocks, cutting boards, salad bowls, and of course, spatulas and spoons.
-Our homemade version is made with sunflower oil, as opposed to mineral oil, so it's all-natural and petroleum-free.
+Once applied, it moisturizes and protects wooden surfaces such as butcher blocks, cutting boards, salad bowls, and, of course, spatulas and spoons.
+Our homemade version is made with sunflower oil, as opposed to mineral oil, so it’s all-natural and petroleum-free.

 The Right Wax to Use

 Beeswax is simply the melted, filtered wax from honeycombs.
 It’s sold in small pellets, one-ounce bars, and larger-sized molded shapes as well.
 Make sure to purchase a “natural” variety of beeswax, labeled as food- and/or cosmetic-grade.
 It’ll give your spoon butter its lovely yellow color and lend a natural honey fragrance.

 In addition to beeswax, you’ll need a neutral vegetable oil that’s liquid at room temperature and fairly odorless.
 I like to use cold-pressed sunflower seed oil — it’s inexpensive and easy to find (I got mine at Trader Joe’s), and comes recommended by one of our readers who fashions wooden kitchen wares of her own.